-- (ii) Term loans from HSBC Bank as at 31 March 2025: Rs.
-1,999.28 million (31 March 2024: Rs.
-1,997.89 million).
-The loan is secured by: - a) First pari passu charge on mortgage on the underlying parcel 5 land and buildings and blocks thereon measuring to 2.43 million square feet at Embassy Tech Village, Bengaluru. - b) First charge by way of hypothecation of the receivables of the above Buildings of Embassy TechVillage, Bengaluru.
+(i) Term loan from HSBC Bank as at 31 March 2024: Rs.
+5,199.45 million (31 March 2023: Rs.
+5,191.24 million).
+The loan is secured by:- a) First pari passu charge on mortgage on the underlying parcel 5 land and buildings and blocks thereon measuring to 2.43 million square feet at Embassy Tech Village, Bengaluru.

+b) First charge by way of hypothecation of the receivables of the above Buildings of Embassy TechVillage, Bengaluru.

-c) A debt service reserve account with I months equivalent of ensuing repayment obligations in form of interest bearing deposit.
+c) A debt service reserve account with 1 months equivalent of ensuing repayment obligations in form of interest bearing deposit a) First pari passu charge on mortgage on the underlying parcel 5 land and buildings and blocks thereon measuring to 2.43 million square feet at Embassy Tech Village, Bengaluru.